JuanPChicaC/Optimization/Static Optimization/README.md

 ## [Portfolio optimization Model](https://github.com/JuanPChicaC/Optimization/tree/main/Static%20Optimization/Portfolio%20Optimization%20Model)

 This model was created by **Harry Markowitz** in 1952 *(Portfolio Selection, The Journal of Finance)*.
-It contains the solution for the optimal percentage of investment each financial asset has in the way to maximize the investment or minimize the risk of the entire portfolio.
+It contains the solution for the optimal percentage of investment that each financial asset has in the way to maximize the investment or minimize the risk of the entire portfolio.

 *Reference: https://www.math.ust.hk/~maykwok/courses/ma362/07F/markowitz_JF.pdf*